 When at a desk side, pitch your clients at your own risk.
 What do I mean by this?
 Gauge how the conversation is going before you start rambling on about your clients.
 You are trying to build a solid relationship, so don’t become a pushy salesperson.
 However, chances are the contact you are meeting with will ask about the clients you work with.
 This is your opportunity to showcase your roster and get instant feedback.

 You already constantly updating your media contact database and pulling new lists, so setting up desk sides should be part of these regular routines.
 Meetings are just another way to keep your Rolodex fresh and current.
 If you are pitching the same contacts on a regular basis, try to sit down in person every once in a while.
-For 2014, make it your goal to meet one new press contact a month.
+This year, make it your goal to meet one new press contact a month.
 I promise you, the more people you meet, the more placements you will get!

 Photo Credit: lanuiop